prjctgeek/foodie/index.md

 #### Unexplainable Exceptions

-First exception to these guidlines I still havnen't been able to nail down is artichoke dip.
+First exception to these guidelines I still havnen't been able to nail down is artichoke dip.
 It's mostly cream cheese, with jalapeno's and artichoke hearts.
 It seems to break the rules, and it gets devoured whenever we make it.

 The other notable exception is mac and cheese.
 The cheesey creamy sauce seems to be a rule breaker.
-My working theory is that some of these specific foods have a strong, positive childhood memory or connetion.
+My working theory is that some of these specific foods have a strong, positive childhood memory or connection.
 Does that mean some of these objects aren't in any way related to being on the spectrum and are instead just hang-ups from a bad experience?
 Likely.